Originally written in 1998, Revised by Jelo Gutierrez Cantos with information from Richard Hooles and Allen Dicion in 2015

 These buses, numbered in the 2600 series, were different in many of ways from typical TTC GM buses.
 The most noticeable difference were the McKay gates.
 These gates were located at the rear doors of these buses and served the same purpose as treadles and push bars on other TTC buses, opening the rear doors of the bus once the driver has allowed the rear doors to be opened.
 McKay gates were used on all STCUM buses until recent years, and were also used on trolley coaches in Vancouver.
 They had the advantage over treadles of encouraging people to stay off the steps until they wished to exit from the bus.
 Unlike treadles, they were not as affected by water, road salt and dirt.

 The disadvantage of the MaKay Gate is that it makes boarding the bus through the back door more difficult, as passengers had to pull the gate towards them to enter.
 In Montreal and Vancouver, customers did not usually enter buses through the rear doors, but the TTC often opened both front and rear doors, especially at subway stations where free transfers existed between the subway and surface routes, to speed up boarding.

-There are several TTC routes on which customers do not normally board buses through the rear doors, however.
-The most prominent of these is 35 JANE — a high volume route without a direct transfer with the subway.
-For this reason, the Montreal rebuilds have been kept in the Arrow Road garage, which serves the 35 JANE route.
+This feature alone generally limited the STCUM buses to routes where rear door boarding was not used, the most prominent of these being 35 JANE — a high volume route without a direct transfer with the subway.
+For this reason, the Montreal rebuilds have been kept in the Arrow Road garage, which served the 35 JANE route.